Skip to main content

 Subsection 5.6.2 Light and Dark Modes

-Alternatively, the .top() and .bottom() attributes can be used to see the top and bottom of the poset if they exist.
+The .top() and .bottom() attributes can be used to find the brightest and darkest pairs.

-The .html_color() attribute can be used to find the corresponding hex codes for these colors for use in the website’s code.
+The .html_color() attribute can be used to find these colors’ corresponding hex codes for use in the website’s code.